Life insurance mitigates financial risks when the insured person dies. It’s actually a very straightforward concept.

 - Paying final expenses like funeral expenses and unpaid medical expenses.

-Unless you have a boatload of cash that your survivors will be able to access immediately after your death, a life insurance policy can mitigate each one of the above-mentioned risks with one affordable insurance contract with an insurance company you select.
+The average person does not have a boatload of cash that their survivors will be able to access immediately after their death.
+So a life insurance policy can mitigate each one of the above-mentioned risks.
+This can be done with one affordable insurance contract with an insurance company you select.

 Who Should Purchase Life Insurance?